FISCAR Inter-Marque

 David Alexander has his tyre pressures checked whilst Roy Gillingham is on the stop watch.
 Photo - Pat Arculus

-The leader headed for his stop at the end of lap 9, and it signalled the beginning of a busy period for the pits, for, as Jonathan Abecassis charged over the lone to take the lead, the LECo of Scott Quatrtlebaum followed the Elite in and over the next a minute or so, they were joined by Jason Kennedy’s Lancia Aurelia, Mark Daniell’s MGA Twin Cam, Mike Henney’s Turner Climax, Mark Shears Flat Rad Morgan and Mark Hoble’s later Morgan +4.
-They were not all on the same lap.
+The leader headed for his stop at the end of lap 9, and it signalled the beginning of a busy period for the pits, for, as Jonathan Abecassis charged over the line to take the lead, the LECo of Scott Quattlebaum followed the Elite in and over the next a minute or so, they were joined by Jason Kennedy’s Lancia Aurelia, Mark Daniell’s MGA Twin Cam, Mike Henney’s Turner Climax, Mark Shears Flat Rad Morgan and Mark Hoble’s later Morgan +4.
+They were not, however, all on the same lap!

 There were times when the two Austin Healeys were running close - Jonathan Abecassis leads Rory Tollett Photo - Peter Mallett@Tripos